MicMod/Track_price_Amazon/README.md

 # Script to track Amazon prices
 The script tracks the price of an item on Amazon site.
 If the price is lower than defined as an argument, you will receive a mail.
-## What to do before run the script?
+## What you need to do before run the script?

 To send an email alert you need to do the 2-step verification of your Google acconut: <br />
 1. Go to: https://www.google.com/landing/2step/